 1. Waterproofing (Never Cheap Out)

 A bathroom without good ventilation grows mold.
 Period.
-Budget $150-$300 for a quality exhaust fan, properly vented to the exterior.
 This is not optional.

-Towel bars, toilet paper holders, hooks - these don't need to be expensive. $10-30 each from any big box store.
+Towel bars, TP holders, hooks.
 Spend on the finish you like, not the brand.

 The $7,500 Budget Bathroom: A Real Example